Medicine Wheel, Wyoming

 The Bighorn Dolomite is eroded into towers that remind me of ancient statues.

 West of the wheel are these 300 foot cliffs of the Bighorn Dolomite.
 You can see them from a hundred miles away across the Bighorn Basin.
-The site would have been easy to locate from far away.
+The site is easy to locate from far away.

 Everywhere you look are dramatic vistas and landforms like this.
 You can't help but feel inspired here.